Democrats, GOP far apart as virus aid talks intensify

 Democrats want to extend a federal eviction moratorium on millions of rental units that is expiring Friday, but Republicans are silent on evictions.

+McConnell insisted no bill will pass without a sweeping liability shield for doctors, businesses and schools reopening.
+Democrats want tougher federal workplace safety oversight.

-Republicans provided no new funding for cash-strapped states and cities, preferring to provide flexibility in how they spend previously approved aid.
-Democrats propose to provide nearly $1 trillion to avert municipal layoffs of government workers.
+One major sticking point will be over funding for cash-strapped states and cities.
+Democrats proposed nearly $1 trillion for states and cities to avert municipal layoffs of government workers.
+Republicans gave no new money and prefer providing them with flexibility in previously approved aid.

+The two bills are widely seen as simply starting points in talks.
+Sen. Lindsey Graham, R-S.C., said McConnell would be lucky to get half the Republicans on board.

+“We’re in a war, ok, with the virus,” Graham said at the Capitol.
+“And if you don’t think we need money for hospitals and doctors you’re not looking at the same movie I’m looking at.”

 But Democrats also add a “heroes’ pay” bonus for frontline essential workers, money food stamps and other assistance that Republicans do not provide.

-Sen. Rand Paul, R-Ky. scoffed that McConnell’s bill was sure to win majority support — from Democrats.
+Sen. Rand Paul, R-Ky. scoffed that McConnell’s bill was sure to win support — from Democrats.

-As bipartisan talks unfold, the White House is now suggesting a narrower relief package may be all that’s possible with Friday’s approaching deadlines.
+As bipartisan talks unfold, the White House has suggested a narrower relief package may be all that’s possible.
 Democrats have dismissed that as too meager.
+And a top Republican, Sen. John Cornyn of Texas, said, “I haven’t heard any support for that.”

-The $600 weekly jobless benefits boost, approved as part of the March aid package, officially expires July 31, but because of the way states process unemployment payments, the cutoff was effectively Saturday.
+The $600 weekly jobless benefits boost, approved as part of the March aid package, officially expires Friday, but because of the way states process unemployment payments, the cutoff has effectively begun.

 Under the GOP proposal, the jobless boost would be reduced to $200 a week for two months through September and phased out to a new system that ensures no more than 70% of an employee’s previous pay.
 States could request an additional two months, if needed, to make the transition.

-Economists widely see signs of trouble in the economy, which showed an uptick in the spring as some states eased stay-home orders and businesses reopened, but it now faces fresh turmoil with a prolonged virus crisis as states clamp down again.
+Economists widely see signs of trouble in the economy, which showed an uptick in the spring as some states eased stay-home orders and businesses reopened, but it now faces fresh uncertainty as states clamp down.

 Associated Press writer Andrew Taylor contributed to this report.